Table of Contents

 Should a child go missing from a group while skiing the coach immediately sends word over the radio – providing as much detail about the missing child as possible.
 This enables other coaches to assist in locating the missing child.
 The athletes are told to go directly to the base of last chairlift they rode or the nearest chair lift if the other is not possible.
 Athletes are told to then identify themselves to the lift operators as a “lost Grizzly” - thus allowing a Coach to locate them via any of the other lift operators and their radios.
 This also means that the child has somewhere warm to wait should the weather be inclement.

-Parents, should you come across a “lost Grizzly” please accompany them to the above-mentioned chairlifts and wait WITH them for their coach.
+Parents, should you come across a “lost Grizzly” please accompany them to the above-mentioned chairlifts lodge parent and wait WITH them for their coach.
 Should you feel that it is best to escort them to the base of the mountain please do so ONLY after informing the lift operators of this – that way the search will stop and the coach will know to head to the base to meet you and the “lost Grizzly”.

-What are Race Accounts?
+What are Race Accounts (Grizzlies Plus only)

-Does my child have to race?
+Does my child have to compete?

 Is there a club uniform?

 Our athletes ski in a wide variety of weather conditions, so layering is an important consideration for greatest comfort.
-A wool base layer followed by a fleece and a good technical jacket is recommended.
+A wool/synthetic base layer followed by a fleece and a good technical jacket is recommended.
 Additionally, you should keep neck, hand and foot warmers on hand for very cold days.
 If it warms up in the afternoon, kids can take layers off.
 You can’t underestimate Lake Louise’s inversions and varying temperatures.
-It is really important to be prepared for all kinds of temperatures.
+It is important to be prepared for all kinds of temperatures.

 Does the LLSC have a designated store in Calgary/Canmore/Banff to buy equipment?
 Where else can I buy ski equipment?

-Ski West, 300 – 14 Street NW
+- Ski West, 300 – 14 Street NW

 Where do families stay on ski weekends?